markusju/pollard-rho/README.md

 Meaning there are two independent computations of Pollard's rho at different speeds.
 The algorithm stops, when the slower hedgehog has overtaken the faster hare and their $X$ values are equal.

-This software was built for educational purposes and could be improved regarding efficiency:
+This software was initially built for educational purposes.
+This version makes use of gmpy2 package to compute the modular inverse and the gcd.
+The installation of [gmpy2](https://pypi.org/project/gmpy2) is required.
-* Computation of the Inverse could be solved using Fermat's Little Theorem instead of the Euclidean Algorithm

 This program was developed as part of an assignment in the lecture "Security and Cryptography" by Prof. Weber at Saarland University of Applied Sciences (htw saar)